Alfakynz/PackWize/README.md

 # PackWize

+# ⚠️ This is the Go version of PackWize, some features are not available yet ⚠️

+The following features will be added in the future:

+- TUI
+- Easy updates

+## 📜 Description

 This CLI/TUI was created to manage modpacks more easily than just using [Packwiz](https://packwiz.infra.link/). <br />
 Run Packwiz commands across multiple directories at the same time. <br />
-Easily create modpacks by placing you config file into a configuration directory, it will be copied into your modpack directory when exporting it. <br />
+Easily create modpacks by placing you config file into a `configurations` directory, it will be copied into your modpack directory when exporting it. <br />
 Made for creators who maintain multiple versions of a modpack.

 ## ✨ Features